Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 ## Application scan : analysis tools

-Analysis tools complement the first approach, in order to detect other potential accessibility problems, such as those related to the size of the buttons, color contrasts etc ...
+Analysis tools complement the first approach, in order to detect other accessibility problems, such as those related to the size of the buttons, color contrasts etc ...

 ### Accessibility Scanner